ddsky/spoonacular-api-clients/go/docs/GetRecipeInformation200ResponseExtendedIngredientsInner.md

 SetAmount sets Amount field to given value.

-### GetConsitency
+### GetConsistency

-`func (o *GetRecipeInformation200ResponseExtendedIngredientsInner) GetConsitency() string`
+`func (o *GetRecipeInformation200ResponseExtendedIngredientsInner) GetConsistency() string`

-GetConsitency returns the Consitency field if non-nil, zero value otherwise.
+GetConsistency returns the Consistency field if non-nil, zero value otherwise.

-### GetConsitencyOk
+### GetConsistencyOk

-`func (o *GetRecipeInformation200ResponseExtendedIngredientsInner) GetConsitencyOk() (*string, bool)`
+`func (o *GetRecipeInformation200ResponseExtendedIngredientsInner) GetConsistencyOk() (*string, bool)`

-GetConsitencyOk returns a tuple with the Consitency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetConsistencyOk returns a tuple with the Consistency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConsitency
+### SetConsistency

-`func (o *GetRecipeInformation200ResponseExtendedIngredientsInner) SetConsitency(v string)`
+`func (o *GetRecipeInformation200ResponseExtendedIngredientsInner) SetConsistency(v string)`

-SetConsitency sets Consitency field to given value.
+SetConsistency sets Consistency field to given value.

 ### GetId